KIOS-FM: History

-Educational programs

-The original KIOS format primarily consisted of daytime educational programs for use as classroom instruction in Omaha city schools.
-Classical music and variety programming aired in the evening.
+The original format primarily consisted of daytime educational programs for use in the city schools, classical music, and variety programming.
 The studios and transmitter were originally at Central High School, and most of the students taking broadcasting classes utilizing KIOS attended that school.

-In 1974, KIOS-FM began subcarrier broadcasts of a regional radio reading service for the blind.
-"Radio Talking Book" was the sixth such service in the United States.
+In 1974, KIOS-FM began subcarrier broadcasts of a regional radio reading service for the blind, Radio Talking Book, which was the sixth such service in the United States.

-In 1975, the KIOS transmitter was moved to its present location at Benson High School.
-It used the highest parcel of land that OPS owned.
-The higher elevation allowed the station increased coverage.
-That same year, KIOS's studios moved to Technical High School, now the headquarters of OPS.
-The move was part of a centralization of the radio and television production programs in the district.
+In 1975, the KIOS transmitter was moved to its present location at Benson High School, a higher site—the highest parcel OPS owned—that allowed increased coverage.
+That same year, the studios moved to Technical High School—now the headquarters of OPS—as part of a centralization of the radio and television production programs in the district.
+As KIOS shifted to providing mostly public radio programming, and to provide additional opportunities for hands-on experience, student training switched to a new carrier current station inside Technical High School in 1977.

-NPR programming

-With the start of National Public Radio in 1971, KIOS became a charter member.
-It shifted from classroom instruction to provide mostly public radio programming.
-For hands-on experience, student training switched to a new carrier current station inside Technical High School in 1977.

-Before NPR started offering Morning Edition, KIOS aired a local classical music wake-up program hosted by longtime Omaha broadcaster Frank Bramhall.
-In his career, Bramhall had served as a Top 40 disc jockey and as a television meteorologist.
-He moved to the University of Nebraska Omaha-owned KVNO 90.7 FM in 1979.
-Another popular personality on KIOS was Omaha musician Preston Love.
-He hosted a jazz show known as Love Notes.

-KIOS-FM began soliciting donations from its listeners in 1982.
-The move was made in the face of declining allocations from OPS and the Corporation for Public Broadcasting.
+In a time before Morning Edition, the station aired a morning classical music program hosted by longtime Omaha broadcaster Frank Bramhall, who also served as a Top 40 DJ and television meteorologist; Bramhall would move to KVNO (90.7 FM) in 1979.
+KIOS-FM began soliciting public donations in 1982 in the face of declining allocations from OPS and the Corporation for Public Broadcasting.

-In the early 1980s, general manager Frank Coopersmith proposed changes in programming that included big band music as KIOS saw a decline in its ratings.
-Coopersmith had been hired by OPS in part because 90.7 KVNO had surpassed KIOS in the ratings.
-Listeners and members of the station's community advisory board protested the reshuffle as moving KIOS-FM away from its information and education mission.
-Coopersmith was fired in 1984 in what he alleged was a political move to replace employees seen as close to the recently dismissed superintendent of Omaha schools.

-The station began 24-hour broadcasting for the first time in 1985.
-But this was curtailed five years later due to school board budget cuts.
-A few years after that, KIOS returned to a round-the-clock schedule.
+Despite the addition of Love Notes, a jazz show hosted by Omaha musician Preston Love, KIOS experienced operational turmoil in the early 1980s during the managerial tenure of Frank Coopersmith, who proposed changes in programming that included big band music in response to declining ratings; Coopersmith had been hired by OPS in part because KVNO had surpassed KIOS.
+Listeners and members of the station's community advisory board protested the reshuffle as moving KIOS-FM away from its information and education remit.
+Coopersmith was fired in 1984 in what he alleged was a political move to remove employees seen as close to the recently dismissed superintendent of Omaha schools; other district employees called him "abrasive" as a manager and insubordinate.
+While the station began 24-hour broadcasting for the first time in 1985, this was curtailed for a time five years later due to school board budget cuts.

-In 1985, an agreement was made among the three NPR-aligned stations serving Omaha and Council Bluffs: KIOS-FM, KVNO and 89.7 KIWR, owned by Iowa Western Community College.
-The pact resulted in KIOS adopting its current news and information schedule.
-KVNO became a classical music station and KIWR concentrated on alternative rock.
+In 1985, an agreement among the three NPR-aligned stations then serving Omaha and Council Bluffs—KIOS-FM, KIWR, and KVNO—resulted in KIOS adopting its current news and information emphasis.